stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 $$h^{-1}((a, \infty]) = \bigcup_{k=1}^\infty f_k^{-1}((a, \infty]) \in S,$$

-which, together with the earlier {prf:ref}`sufficient condition for measurable function<mira-thm-sufficient-condition-measurable-with-infinity>`, implies that $h$ is $S$-measurable, that is, the supremum of a sequence of measurable functions is measurable.
+which, together with the earlier {prf:ref}`sufficient condition for measurable function<mira-thm:sufficient-condition-measurable-with-infinity>`, implies that $h$ is $S$-measurable, that is, the supremum of a sequence of measurable functions is measurable.
 Now, note that

 $$g(x) = -\sup\{-f_k(x) : k \in \mathbb{Z}^+\},$$